ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Assumptions

 CATS assumes that a service might be provided by one or multiple service instances.
 Such instances may be hosted within the same or distinct service sites.
+A given service is represented by the same service identifier ({{cats-ids}}).
 CATS does not make any additional assumption about these instances other than they are reachable via one or multiple service contact instances.

 ## CATS Identifiers {#cats-ids}